GAchuzia/groupProject-SYSC3303/README.txt

 SchedulerTest.java: Test suite to verify the functionality of the Scheduler class.

 ElevatorState.java: Represents the state of the elevator (Idle, Moving, DoorsOpen, DoorsClosed).
-ElevatorStateTest.java: Test suite to verify the functionality of the ElevatorState class.

 Main.java: Initializes each subsystem into a separate thread and runs the simulator.
 Currently messages are generated from the FloorSubsystem using the testdata.txt file, and passed along through the Scheduler to the ElevatorSubsystem